-The following pictures were taken with FX Camera and Toycam.
+The following picture was taken with FX Camera and Toycam.

 HDR Camera and Photoshop Express

-This next set of photos were all taken with HDR Camera and then edited in Photoshop.
-One thing to note about Photoshop it is has a huge lack of borders if you want to add a border.
+This next set of photos were all taken with HDR Camera and then edited in Photoshop for the cell phone.
+One thing to note about Photoshop Express it is has a huge lack of borders if you want to add a border.
 But Photoshop Mobile or Express is great for editing the saturation and contrast which I am a fan of as you can see.

 When it comes to photo editing you immediately think of Photoshop.
 PS Express is a great app and I may use it the most but the lack of borders is a bit disappointing.